rssys/linux-sheet/README.md

-# Project Title
+# Clark Sheets

-Project Title is a shell based spreadsheet application.
+Clark Sheets is a shell based spreadsheet application.

-## Getting Started
+## Features

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+* Supports 32768 rows and 702 columns
+* Copy/Paste
+* Quick scroll
+* Go to any coordinates on the grid
+* Undo/Redo
+* Insert and Delete rows/columns
+* Search

 ### Prerequisites